 - The applicant’s CV

-- At least three references, preferably from recommenders in academic or professional positions
+- At least three letters of reference, preferably from recommenders in academic or professional positions

 - An Academic Personal Statement where applicants provide a brief background of their academic interests and background and explain their ultimate goal for participating in this program